CFD Service. 80.6% lose money

 Being CFD service company, the Plus500 requires its clients to verify their identities, while itself holds all information transparent for shareholders.
 The information is published each year on a quarterly basis through annual reports, which can be accessed by the general public at documents section of the website.

-Additionally, the company is registered in the AIM section of the London Stock Exchange.
+Additionally, Plus500 Ltd is listed on the Main Market of the London Stock Exchange.
 Since it is not registered in the USA, the American traders cannot use the exchange’s services at the moment.

 All regulations are as follow: